 Lancaster is a larger medium-sized city located in the state of Pennsylvania.
-With a population of 58,039 people and 36 constituent neighborhoods, Lancaster is the ninth largest community in Pennsylvania.
-Lancaster has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 57,503 people and 36 constituent neighborhoods, Lancaster is the ninth largest community in Pennsylvania.
+Much of the housing stock in Lancaster was built prior to World War II, making it one of the older and more historic cities in the country.

 The most common language spoken in Lancaster is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and African languages.